 Consumers sometimes resist their instinct to contact a debt collection defense lawyer.
 Maybe they are embarrassed, do not know their rights as a consumer, or think they cannot afford one.
 Any victim of debt collection harassment in Louisiana may be represent free of charge by the right consumer advocacy law firm.

-Under the Fair Debt Collection Protection Act (FDCPA), debt collectors are restricted on how they contact you and attempt to collect a debt.
+Under the Fair Debt Collection Practices Act (FDCPA), debt collectors are restricted on how they contact you and attempt to collect a debt.
 When a debt collector violates the FDCPA, a debt collection defense lawyer may make them pay you up to $1,000 in statutory damages.
 Some law firms like Paramount Law even specialize in the FDCPA.
 If you think a debt collector has violated your rights, do not hesitate to contact Paramount Law today.